gingerwilliams/handlebars-s3/README.md

-# Express-Handlebars
+# Handlebars for S3
-Express Handlebars Boilerplate with JSON data for dynamic menu
+Handlebars Boilerplate with JSON data for s3 bucket